-For the three months ended December 31, 2021, revenue and NOI increased by 16.9% and 17.5%, respectively, over the same prior year period, resulting in a full year revenue and NOI growth of 18.4% and 20.2%.
-In the midst of COVID-19, the Corporation achieved 4.8% revenue and 5.0% NOI growth for fiscal 2020, strong results compared to our peers.
-Revenue and NOI increases are a result from the strength of our business, continued execution of our revenue management program and increased occupancy.
-For operating costs, we continue to control costs through operational efficiencies, however we experienced increases in advertising, property taxes and wages (mainly incentives earned by our store teams).
+For the three months ended December 31, 2022, revenue and NOI increased by 8.2% and 8.3%, respectively, resulting in a full year same store revenue and NOI growth of 11.4% and 12.5%.
+These results were achieved on the same pool of stores as fiscal 2021, when we achieved NOI growth of 20.2% for the fiscal year.
+Revenue and NOI increases are a result from the continued execution of our revenue management program and increased occupancy year over year.
+For operating costs, we continue to control costs through operational efficiencies, however we experienced increases in advertising, property taxes and wages.